 Blue Diamond Road

 Nevada 160, which begins at U.S. 95 west of Mercury, heads south into Nye County to Pahrump, then turns east to enter the Las Vegas metropolitan area via Blue Mountain Road and Mountain Springs Summit (el.
 5,502 feet).
 Reconstructed in the mid-2000s, Nevada 160 travels through Enterprise to meet Interstate 15 at Exit 33.
-The state route ends as Las Vegas Boulevard (former Nevada 604) south of the Las Vegas Strip.
+The 43.26 mile long state route ends at Las Vegas Boulevard (former Nevada 604) south of the Las Vegas Strip.

 The Nevada 171 freeway and airport connector tunnels were completed and opened to traffic in 1994.

 Nevada 562 is Sunset Road, which is a major east-west arterial through Paradise.
-The state route begins at Las Vegas Boulevard and extends along the southern edge of McCarran International Airport (LAS) ending at the west urban line of Henderson.
+The state route begins at Las Vegas Boulevard and extends 4.78 miles along the southern edge of McCarran International Airport (LAS) ending at the west urban line of Henderson at Annie Oakley Drive.
 The route formerly extended east along Sunset Boulevard to Boulder Highway (Nevada 582).
 Nevada 562 has an interchange with Nevada 171 (Airport Connector).